-Composed by Modern Maven Elizabeth Hunter™ from decades of observation - Latest update June 17, 2021.
+Composed by Modern Maven Elizabeth Hunter™ from decades of observation and investigation - Latest update July 13, 2021.

 Situation - You now know what to expect as the pattern you are observing is being a narcissist or become domineering, mainly in a management sense, but not exclusively.